 The Company functions as the sole managing member of the operating company.
 As a result, the Company: (i) consolidates the financial results of the operating company and reflects the membership interest in it that it does not own as a non-controlling interest in its consolidated financial statements; and (ii) recognizes income generated from its economic interest in the operating company's net income.
 Class A and Class B units of the operating company have the same economic rights per unit.
-As of June 30, 2016, the holders of Class A common stock (through the Company) and the holders of Class B units of the operating company held approximately 24.4% and 75.6%, respectively, of the economic interests in the operations of the business.
-As of December 31, 2015, the holders of Class A common stock (through the Company) and the holders of Class B units of the operating company held approximately 22.6% and 77.4%, respectively, of the economic interests in the operations of the business.
+As of September 30, 2016, the holders of Class A common stock of the Company and the holders of Class B units of the operating company held approximately 24.3% and 75.7%, respectively, of the economic interests in the operations of the business.
+As of December 31, 2015, the holders of Class A common stock of the Company and the holders of Class B units of the operating company held approximately 22.6% and 77.4%, respectively, of the economic interests in the operations of the business.